olivermccallion/TRIG-R-2021/setup/README.md

 ## Windows install:
 ### R
 - navigate to https://cran.r-project.org/bin/windows/base/
-- Click 'Download R 4.1.1 for Windows'
+- Click `Download R 4.1.1 for Windows`
 - Run the installer
 - Test your installation by launching R from the Start Menu